30 years experience as a street artist, Ulla has great skill

 Street Painting Festival Germany, Massey street painting festival Canada,

-and Melbourne Streetworks Festival.
+and Chalk the Walk Sydney and Melbourne Streetworks Festival.

 Since 1987, Ulla has made the creation of public,